for-giobbe/BASE/README.md

 The focal poin of BASE is to allow analyses on selection regimes / moleular evolution to integrate ortholog clusters which present missing data (*i.e.* ortholog clusters which do not contain the full set of species considered).
 Consider that much of the litterature on the topic restricts analyses on the subset of genes which are found in all the species considered, not taking into consideration clusters with missing data.
-Two approaches are possible, which both can be carried out with BASE: (a) the user do not want to allow uncomplete clusters in the group(s) of interest but is willing to integrate the clusters which present missing data for the species which are not part of the group(s) of interest (b) the user wants to allow a specific degree of missing data also for the group of interest, which can be applicable when analyzing big and ancient phylogeneies where the orthologs present across all  species are few.
+Two approaches are possible, which both can be carried out with BASE:

+* the user do not want to allow uncomplete clusters in the group(s) of interest but is willing to integrate the clusters which present missing data for the species which are not part of the group(s) of interest
+* the user wants to allow a specific degree of missing data also for the group of interest, which can be applicable when analyzing big and ancient phylogeneies where the orthologs present across all  species are few.

 More information on each mode can be accessed by typing ```--analize```, ```--annotate```, ```--extract``` followed by ```-h```.